 Space for maintenance and inspection (Ensure a space to open the covers and plates for maintenance.)
 Space for cables

-The minimum bend radius of the power cable is 90 mm.
 When installing the cable, be sure to maintain sufficient distance from obstacles.
+For the minimum bend radius of the MC cable, refer to "Appendix A: LS3-B Specifications" and "Appendix A: LS6-B Specifications".

 In addition, leave enough space for other cables so that they are not bent forcibly.